 Rohtang Pass is quite famous among Ladakh travelers but the unpredictable avalanche and severe climatic conditions make it scary some times.
 Nonetheless, it had made adventure seekers’ tour of Ladakh mind-blowing.
 A high mountain pass at an elevation of 3978 meters above the sea level, Rohtang is just 51 km from Manali.
-It is a part of the proud Pir Panjal Range of the mighty Himalayas.It acts as the connecting link between Kullu Valley and Lahaul and Spiti Valley.
+It is a part of the proud Pir Panjal Range of the mighty Himalayas and it is one of the Kullu famous places.It acts as the connecting link between Kullu Valley and Lahaul and Spiti Valley.
 Being an ancient trade route, it was well maintained by the natives.
 The generic name of the pass suggests that either the pass was the oldest and the most used pass.
 With the increase of visitors every year, the fragile mountain ecology will be in threat, environmentalists worry.But the exciting beauty of the mountain terrains seen from the top of the pass is indescribable and flamboyant.
 The Indian Government started building a tunnel which is 8.5 km long to bypass Rohtang pass in order to reduce the travel time and distance to Keylong, Lahaul and Spiti and Leh.
 The tunnel promises to reduce the distance by 50 km and the time by five hours between the south and north faces of Rohtang pass.
 Currently, the time taken to ascend and descend the pass itself is 5-6 hours.Height: Rohtang Pass is located at an altitude of 3978 meters above the sea level in the Pir Panjal Range of the Himalayas.Location: The pass is located about 51 kms away from Manali and you can reach the pass if you take Leh- Manali Highway.Best time to visit: The pass will be open from the months of May to October as the snow starts melting and the paths will be cleared.